 Before I’d ever stepped foot into a vineyard, I can honestly say that I had no idea vines required so much attention all year round.
 I guess I just figured that most of the outdoor work happened during harvest or planting season and outside of that the vines just did their thing…

 Ha!
 How wrong I was!

 This article will focus on winter pruning.
 This is just one of a wine-grower’s several winter tasks, but it’s one of utmost importance that requires extended training (and a lot of time spent out in the cold!).

 For more insight on what happens during the rest of the year, be sure to check out my articles on bud-break, spring, and harvest.

 Pruning is done during the cold winter months while the plants are dormant.
 The purpose is to increase the amount of 1 year old wood on each vine and cut off as much of the old wood as possible.
-Since fruit is only produced on the shoots of 1 year old wood (canes), anything older will only produce leaves and grape-less shoots.
-By cutting back as much old wood as possible a winemaker is able to increase new growth in the spring.
+Why?
+Because fruit is only produced on the shoots of 1 year old wood, or canes.
+Anything older will only produce leaves and grape-less shoots.
+That means that by cutting back as much old wood as possible, a winemaker is able to increase new growth in the spring.

 Why is it important to prune while the vines are dormant?

 Pruning too early can stimulate new growth, which likely won’t harden up in-time for the cold weather.
 By late winter the vines are in full chill-out mode and not a lot goes on within them.
 Other than a bit of root growth (if the soil temperature isn’t too low) the vine is basically just hibernating until spring.
 The roots will have taken up enough nutrients post-harvest to store as energy and use to develop shoots when spring arrives.

 Vines aren’t the only thing in a vineyard that are dormant in the late winter months.
 So are most diseases and insects that could otherwise invade or infest cuts made in the wood during pruning.

 It’s also just a lot easier to see what you’re doing after the leaves have dropped!